← Back to the Academy Logout from Alpaca Access

 • 8-week online breeding management course

-• Specialized birthing clinics and emergency training
+• Specialised birthing clinics and emergency training

 • Leading research in alpaca reproduction and genetics

-📊 Record Management
+Record Management

 Essential Breeding Records

-Software Solutions
+Software solutions

-• AlpacaEASE/HerdEASE: Pedigree comparison features
+• AlpacaEASE/HerdEASE: pedigree comparison features

-• HerdMaster: Free and professional modes
+• HerdMaster: free and professional modes

-• Alpacas on the Go: Cloud-based access
+• Alpacas on the Go: cloud-based access

-• Ranch Manager: Multi-platform solution
+• Ranch Manager: multi-platform solution

-Essential Records
+Essential records

-• Breeding: Mating dates, confirmations, births
+• Breeding: mating dates, confirmations, births

-• Health: Vaccinations, treatments, vet visits
+• Health: vaccinations, treatments, vet visits

-• Performance: Fiber data, weights, show results
+• Performance: fibre data, weights, show results

-• Financial: Costs, fees, veterinary expenses
+• Financial: costs, fees, veterinary expenses

 ← Back to Caring for Alpacas